Speech Writing Jobs

 - Intelligence.
 My clients are smart people.
 They are leaders because they are smart.
 Be just as smart.

 - Creativity.
 This means no corporate speak.
-No “thought leaders” or any other such nonsense.
 It means you have your own mind.
 It means you are more interesting than your demographic, better than anyone on your high school speech team, and/or had the coolest presentations in eighth grade history class.
 Brilliance is what I want, not retread buzzwords.

 - Any writers I hire will be well-read in the classics.
 When we talk, I’ll probably ask you what you’ve read.
 For example, Dracula counts.
+The Bible counts.
+The works of Mark Twain count.
 The Twilight series does not.
 Enjoy what you love shamelessly, but be sure to read the classics too.